Heroes Reborn (1996 comic): Publication history

 "Heroes Reborn" was an attempt by Marvel to address low sales on some of its titles.
 While Spider-Man and X-Men-related titles sold well, as did some titles under the horror-themed "Midnight Sons" imprint like Ghost Rider, reader interest was comparatively poor on Avengers and Fantastic Four.
 Marvel conceived of an experiment to outsource production for titles with lagging sales to two former Marvel artists, Jim Lee and Rob Liefeld, who had left the publisher four years earlier to form Image Comics, and who still enjoyed great popularity among the comics-buying public.
 The two creators would launch four new titles, with Jim Lee's WildStorm Productions producing Fantastic Four and Iron Man, and Rob Liefeld's Extreme Studios handling Captain America and The Avengers.
 These books would be set in a new continuity.
 In-story, it would be explained that these characters had been accidentally transported into a "pocket universe" separate from the main Marvel universe by Franklin Richards, during a battle with the supervillain Onslaught.

 While the rest of the world believed these characters had died, they in fact were now in a new universe, essentially "reborn", without any memory of their past universe, which allowed Lee and Liefeld to establish new, revised origin stories for modern readers.
 For example, Ben Grimm fought as a pilot in the Gulf War instead of World War II, with Susan Storm and Johnny Storm being explained to have been financial backers for Reed Richards' rocket, hence their presence on the mission.
 In addition, while Richards' goal of becoming the first man to get to Mars remained, it was revealed that he secretly aimed to explore the interstellar anomalies of that area.

 Marvel ended Liefeld's contract early after six issues, citing low sales on his two titles, which were reassigned to Lee.
 Walt Simonson took over Avengers when it moved to WildStorm.
 Although the four titles in "Heroes Reborn" were slated for a 12-issue run, James Robinson wrote a thirteenth and final issue for each book.
 The storyline, entitled "World War III", was a crossover between the Marvel and WildStorm characters.

-At the end of the storyline, which lasted one year, WildStorm's agreement with Marvel ended, at which point the Fantastic Four and Avengers were returned to the mainstream Marvel Universe, again through the intervention of Franklin Richards, in the storyline "Heroes Return", which included a central miniseries Heroes Reborn: The Return, by writer Peter David and artist Salvador Larocca.
+At the end of the storyline, which lasted one year, WildStorm's agreement with Marvel ended, at which point the Fantastic Four and Avengers were returned to the mainstream Marvel Universe, again through the intervention of Franklin Richards, in the storyline "Heroes Return", which included a central miniseries Heroes Reborn: The Return, by writer Peter David and artist Salvador Larroca.